onekiloparsec/QLFits/README.md

 macOS dynamic types
 -----------------

-For custom or special file extensions, OSX assign dynamic types.
+For custom or special file extensions, macOS assign dynamic types.
 QLFits3 contains a list of such types to allow it to recognize them (in addition to the filename extensions).
 See Info.plist file inside QLFits3.qlgenerator in case of doubt.
 To check the dynamic type of your FITS file, open a Terminal and type the following command `mdls <path/to/your/file> | grep kMDItemContentType`.
 You shluld obtain something like `kMDItemContentType             = "dyn.ah62d4rv4ge80q4pysq"`.

 List of known extensions: